dmd-program/art-design-course-resources/illustration-and-2d.md

     * Adobe InDesign — Dynamic Publication editor; great for multi-page documents or anything with a lot of text and images assets.
     * Sketch — A paid vector editor favored in software industries, includes powerful collaboration tools.
     * Adobe XD — Design UI screens and connect them to make interactive prototypes; more limited in visual design than Illustrator.
-    * InVision Prototype — In browser prototype for connecting images made elsewhere.
-    * InVision Studio — Desktop app for designing screens and UI.
+    * Figma — Free cloud-based design app, excellent collaboration and prototyping features.